DarkGhostHunter/Laraguard/README.md

     php artisan vendor:publish --provider="DarkGhostHunter\Laraguard\LaraguardServiceProvider"

-You will receive the authentication view in `resources/views/vendor/laraguard/auth.blade.php`, and the `config/laraguard.php` config file with the following contents:
+You will receive the authentication view in `resources/views/vendor/laraguard/auth.blade.php`, the language file `resources/lang/vendor/laraguard/en/validation.php` and the `config/laraguard.php` config file with the following contents:

 ```php
 return [